Could gut bacteria predict and prevent rheumatoid arthritis?

 She found that those with rheumatoid arthritis had an abundance of certain bacteria, Collinsella, in the gut which are normally rare and of low abundance in healthy individuals.

-The presence of these bacteria may help to not only diagnose patients but also help medical professionals to reduce the bacterial imbalance that could possibly cause rheumatoid arthritis before or in its early stages, potentially leading to preventative treatments according to John Davis III, MD, and Eric Matteson, MD, Mayo Clinic rheumatologists and study co-authors.
+The presence of these bacteria may help to not only diagnose patients but also help medical professionals to reduce the bacterial imbalance that could possibly cause rheumatoid arthritis before or in its early stages, potentially leading to preventative treatments according to John Davis III, MD, and Eric Matteson, MD, Mayo Clinic rheumatologis in dubai and study co-authors.

-In the second paper, which was published in Arthritis and Rheumatology, Dr Taneja used mice to explore another area of gut bacteria.
+In the second paper, which was published in Arthritis and Rheumatology in Dubai, Dr Taneja used mice to explore another area of gut bacteria.

 One group of mice susceptible to arthritis were treated with the bacterium, Prevotella histicola, while another group of mice received no treatment at all.

-Dr Taneja found that the mice treated with the bacterium had less severe symptoms, less frequent symptoms, and less of the inflammatory conditions associated with rheumatoid arthritis.
+Dr Taneja found that the mice treated with the bacterium had less severe symptoms, less frequent symptoms, and less of the inflammatory conditions associated with rheumatoid arthritis specialist.

 The bacteria treatment also had another added benefit, with the mice showing fewer of the side effects, such as weight gain, that can be found with more traditional, existing treatments.